RichardShao17/mythesis/README.md

 ```
 NanoPlot --summary ./guppyoutputRS/sequencing_summary.txt --loglength -o nanoplot
 ```
 I used [NanoFilt](https://github.com/wdecoster/nanofilt) to remove any reads below an average q-score of 7 and length below 2000 bases.
 I also removed the first 50 bases from each read to ensure that no poor quality bases are included.
 There is absolutely no reason why the output file should be named "trimmed_plasmid_reads."
-This work was adapted from the great Dan Giguere ([the protocal is here](https://github.com/dgiguer/long-read-plasmid-assembly)) and this is what he used to name his file.
+This work was adapted from the great Dan Giguere ([the protocol is here](https://github.com/dgiguer/long-read-plasmid-assembly)) and this is what he used to name his file.
 ```
 NanoFilt -l 2000 -q 7 --headcrop 50 > ./trimmed_plasmid_reads.fastq
 ```